Craig-Blanchard-Dev/A-Whisper-in-the-Wind-Motivational-Mailer/Readme.txt

 TO INSTALL:

-DOWNLOAD SCRIPT + NOTECARD.
+DOWNLOAD OR COPY SCRIPT + NOTECARD.
 PLACE IN PRIM.
 TOUCH FOR MENU.

 MENU BUTTONS: